cloudevents/spec/cloudevents/bindings/http-protocol-binding.md

 ### 1.3.
 Content Modes

-This specification defines three content modes for transferring events:
+The CloudEvents specification defines three content modes for transferring
-_binary_, _structured_ and _batched_.
-Every compliant implementation SHOULD
-support the _structured_ and _binary_ modes.
+events: _structured_, _binary_ and _batch_.
+The HTTP protocol binding supports all three content modes.
+Every compliant implementation SHOULD support both structured and binary modes.

 In the _binary_ content mode, the value of the event `data` is placed into the HTTP request, or response, body as-is, with the `datacontenttype` attribute